gerritjvv/keyssrv/README.md

 ## Sharing safes

 When you share a safe you share the encryption key of the safe with a user.
-The encryption key is encrypted with the user you share it with's encryption key.
+The encryption key is encrypted with the user's encrypted key you share it with.

 For example: